thacherT1D/webdevstuff/Weekly_Plans/Week_01/Week_01_Plan.desc.md

 - Jordan
 - Micah

-Homework: [You Don't Know JS; Chapter 1](https://github.com/getify/You-Dont-Know-JS/blob/master/up & going/ch1.md) Read until "Operators".
+Homework: [You Don't Know JS; Chapter 1](https://github.com/getify/You-Dont-Know-JS/blob/master/up & going/ch1.md) Read through "Operators".
 As you're reading, answer these guiding questions:

 - What is a statement?
 - What is an operator?